jenkinsci/bom/CONTRIBUTING.md

 This section goes over the expectations and work items for the BOM release manager during their on-call cycle.

 The scripts that are referenced are in the `release-manager-scripts` directory.
 Open a terminal and `cd` to that directory before running the scripts.
+Alternatively, you can call them from wherever you want, just know that they are located in the `release-manager-scripts` directory.

 #### Thursday (Prep for BOM release)

 * run `./bom-release-issue-create.sh <yyyy-MM-dd>`
   * Example: `./bom-release-issue-create.sh 2024-10-14`
+  * use the desired date of the release, not the date when you create the ticket
 * on the newly created issue, manually set `Type` to `Task`
   * at the time of writing (2024-10-14), there is no `gh` option to set the Type
+* check the CRON expression to see if the pre-release build will be executed at a time suited for you
+  * this can also be used to change when the release happened if you prefer the release to be made on thurday
+  * run `./bom-release-issue-complete-task.sh 1`
 * Locally run tests for `warnings-ng` for all current LINEs and weekly
   * `./bom-test-all-lines.sh warnings-ng`